Image Counterfactual Sensitivity Analysis for Detecting Unintended Bias: Conclusion

 \section{Conclusion}

-We have proposed a technique that leverages the power of generative models to evaluate and reveal biases in a face attribute classifier.
-This work represents the first step of a larger research agenda focused on auditing algorithms and post-hoc interpretability and is introduced here as a proof-of-concept.
+We have proposed a technique to discover unintended biases present in facial analysis models by leveraging generative adversarial networks.
+The approach provides fine-grained, controlled manipulation of face images to reveal hidden and unintended biases in how faces are conceptualized by the model, and how this affects classifier decisions.
+To accompany this approach, we provide metrics that aid in evaluating the sensitivity of a facial analysis classifier to counterfactual face attribute manipulation---in terms of how the score of the classifier changes as well as how the classification itself changes.

+This proof-of-concept demonstrates potential ways generative models could survey bias, fairness and other ethical considerations, opening up the opportunity to explore the applicability of generative models across other image classification problems as well as on a larger scale.

 We now highlight several future research directions: \begin{itemize} \item Leverage human raters to further understand potential bias embedded in the attribute vectors.
-This is important to help distinguish the classifier bias from potential bias in the generator / attribute annotations. \item Leveraging the same generative techniques to visualize dataset bias. \item Training the generative model on a larger and more diverse set of faces than is available for the classifier. \end{itemize}
+This is important to help distinguish the classifier bias from potential bias in the generator / attribute annotations. \item Leveraging the same generative techniques to visualize dataset bias. \item Training the generative model on a larger and more diverse set of faces than is available for the classifier. \item Exploring the interaction effects of attributes on the model \cite{saltelli2010,czitrom1999}. \end{itemize}

 { }